metricly/metricly-docs/content/api/api-packages.md

 **Prerequisite**: If you haven't already, install the [CLI](https://docs.metricly.com/api/api-cli/).

 1\.
-Go to the [community GitHub for packages](https://github.com/netuitive-community-packages) and download the **netuitive-packages-linux** package as a .zip file.
+Go to the [community GitHub for packages](https://github.com/netuitive-community-packages) and clone the **netuitive-packages-linux** package to your local directory i.e. ``git clone https://github.com/netuitive-community-packages/netuitive-packages-linux.git``.
+Optionally, download the package as a zip file and unzip it.

 2\.
 Unzip the contents.